vorbrodt/Python-automation/README.md

 ## Adding custom command to create git repository

-- Go to home folder (cd ~/) and run: touch .my_custom_commands.sh ("." will make it invisible and harder to delete)
+- Download .my_custom_commands.sh ("." before filename will make it invisible and harder to delete) to home directory (cd ~/)

-- Download the files .my/
+- To use chrome with selenium a chromedriver is nedded.
+Find chromdriver on google and download one for your operating system

+- Download create_git_rep.py and make sure all paths in .my_custom_commands.sh and create_git_rep.py are correct, as well as the loggin information (username and password).

 - Open the /.bash_profile with: subl ~/.bash_profile, then add the following line: source ~/.my_custom_commands.sh